7sg56/ColdUML/WARP.md

 ## Project Overview

-This is a Next.js 15 project called "cooluml" built with TypeScript, Tailwind CSS 4, and modern React 19.
+This is a Next.js 15 project called "colduml" built with TypeScript, Tailwind CSS 4, and modern React 19.
 The project uses the new App Router architecture with Turbopack for fast development builds.

 ## Development Commands